 Yeary received the B.S. (honors), M.S. and Ph.D. degrees from the Department of Electrical Engineering, Texas A&M University (TAMU), College Station, in 1992, 1994 and 1999, respectively.
 Following his graduation in 1999, he continued his digital signal processing and practical instrumentation based research at Texas A&M and worked collaboratively with a variety of companies, including IBM, Raytheon, Cisco, Texas Instruments and Lockheed-Martin.
 Since fall 2002, he has been with the School of Electrical & Computer Engineering at the University of Oklahoma (OU), Norman, where he is now a full Professor.
 He was named the endowed Hudson-Torchmark Presidential Professor in 2011.
 In addition to his role as a faculty member, beginning in the fall of 2013, he was appointed as the inaugural Distinguished Faculty Fellow in OU’s Office of the Vice-President for Research, which concluded in December of 2014.
 In January of 2015, he was appointed as the Director of OU’s Defense, Security & Intelligence (DSI) initiative, in the Office of the Vice President for Research.
 Yeary was a founding member of OU’s Advanced Radar Research Center’s (ARRC’s) design facility known as the Radar Innovations Laboratory (RIL), and has served as an ARRC rotating Associate Director.

 Yeary is a Fellow of the IEEE (as of 2016), a licensed Professional Engineer (PE) and member of the Tau Beta Pi and Eta Kappa Nu Honor Societies.
 Yeary received the 2005 Outstanding Young Engineer Award from the Institute of Electrical and Electronics Engineers (IEEE), as given by the IEEE Instrumentation and Measurement Society.
 He has served on numerous national and international review panels, and several are noted here.
 He was a Session Chairman of the 2001 IEEE International Symposium on Intelligent Signal Processing and Communication Systems.
 In 2001, he served on the steering committee of the U.S. Department on Energy’s 2001 Future Energy Challenge.
 He has served as a Session Chairman at the 2003 IEEE-IMTC and as a Technical Committee Member of the 2003 and 2004 IEEE-ICIP.
 He served as a Technical Committee Member for IMTC in 2006, 2007 and 2008; and I2MTC in 2013 and 2014.
-He served as a technical co-chair for this meeting in May of 2010 in Austin.
-He is an Associate Editor for the IEEE Transactions on Instrumentation & Measurement and serves on the I&M Society’s Administrative Committee (AdCom), and during 2014-2016 he was an officer (VP of Publications and then VP of Conferences).
-He also participated as this society’s Technical Committee chair for TC-26 Radar Cross Section.
-From 2012-2015, he served as a member of the IEEE AES Radar Systems Panel (RSP) and chaired the RSP’s Civilian Radar Committee.
+He served as a technical co-chair for this conference in May of 2010 in Austin.
+He served as an Associate Editor for the IEEE Transactions on Instrumentation & Measurement, 2010-2016.
+He currently serves on the I&M Society’s Administrative Committee (AdCom), and during 2014-2016 he was an officer (VP of Publications and then VP of Conferences).
+He also participated as this society’s Technical Committee chair for TC-26 Radar Cross Section, 2006-2016.
+From 2012-2015, he served as a member of the IEEE AES Radar Systems Panel (RSP) and chaired the RSP’s inaugural Civilian Radar Committee.
 In 2016, he was elected to another term on the RSP.
-Yeary was a member of the Technical Program Committee for the 2013 IEEE International Symposium on Phased Array Systems and Technology, Waltham, MA and will do so again in 2016.
+Yeary was a member of the Technical Program Committee for the 2013 and 2016 IEEE International Symposium on Phased Array Systems and Technology, Waltham, MA.
 He was a member of the Technical Program Committee for the 2014 IEEE Radar Conference, Cincinnati, OH and for the 2015 IEEE International Radar Conference, Arlington, VA.
 Yeary is the General Co-Chair of the 2018 IEEE Radar Conference that will be held in Oklahoma City.